Pharmacist and Intern Pharmacist Vaccinators

 Pharmacist vaccine programmes

-To provide a funded influenza vaccine programme from a community pharmacy the pharmacy must have a signed contract with their respective Te Whatu Ora, Health New Zealand district.
+To provide a funded influenza vaccine programme from a community pharmacy, the pharmacy must have a signed contract with their respective Health New Zealand - Te Whatu Ora district.
 Please contact your District Pharmacy Portfolio Manager if you have any questions regarding the contract process.

 COVID-19

-When vaccinating for COVID-19 please make sure you are using the most up to date resources available to you i.e., the screening tool, the consent form and after your immunisation leaflet.
+When vaccinating for COVID-19, please make sure you are using the most up-to-date resources available to you, i.e., the screening tool, the consent form and 'after your immunisation' leaflet.

 The COVID-19 Vaccine Operating and Planning Guidelines is a great source of information.